yetulaxman/ContainersHPC2023/_hands-on/Buildind_images_from_def_files.md

 upgradeabla and reusable.
 They are the prefereable way to to distribute containers (as opposed to "black box" image files) and are necessary when uploadin your images to most repositories.

 On some systems Apptainer provides ways to build container images locally without root privileges with the [fakeroot function](https://apptainer.org/docs/user/latest/fakeroot.html).
 In CSC supercomputers this has not been enabled due to security concerns.
+It is available in our course build environment.

 Even if fakeroot is available, in most cases it is preferable to build containers in a system where you have root access.
 This could be your own machine or a suitable virtual machine.
 This kind of setup gives you the most options, and makes troubleshooting the easiest.